bardiadelagah/detection_and_remove_periodic_noise/README.md

 subplot(2,3,6),plot(columns2),title('img summation columns2')
 ```

-Here show the sumation of rows and columns.
-These plots show all pikes in chart (except DC pixel) include periodic noise.
+Here is the summation of rows and columns.
+These plots show all pikes in the chart (except the DC pixel), including periodic noise.

 ![](https://github.com/bardiadelagah/detection_and_remove_periodic_noise/blob/main/img2.jpg)

-Now we apply median filtter to pixels that include periodic noise in frequncy domain.
+Now we apply the median filter to pixels that include periodic noise in the frequency domain.

 ```matlab
 %% find coordinates of noises